renesas-rz/rzv_ai_sdk/Footfall_Counter/readme.md

 ## Application: Build Stage

 >**Note:** User can skip to the next stage (deploy) if they don't want to build the application.
-All prebuilt binaries are provided.
+All pre-built binaries are provided.

 **Note:** This project expects the user to have completed [Getting Startup Guide]() provided by Renesas.